vmware-archive/apps-spring-cloud-services-code/greeting-hystrix/README.md

-# config-client
+# greeting-hystrix

-Demonstrates using Spring Cloud Config from a client perspective
+Demonstrates basic usage of circuit breakers with hystrix